setgree/PaluckMetaSOP/README.md

 3. write vignette on "write paper" and "summary statistics" functions
 4. write vignette on hard cases -> ∆
 5. double-check everything works as intended and also in a general way
-6. browseVignettes() should work?
-7. double-check everything (get a second reader/user?)
+6. double-check everything (get a second reader/user?)